enterspeedhq/enterspeed-docs/docs/key-concepts/reprocessing.md

 ```

 :::warning
-Reprocess actions can be expensive and can easily start processing a lot a schemas when a single source entity is updated.
-This could result in a larger queue of jobs and it will take longer for all your views to up processed.
+Reprocess actions can be expensive and can easily start processing a lot of schemas when a single source entity is updated.
+This could result in a larger queue of jobs, and it will take longer for all your views to be processed.
-Because of that, it's important you make your reprocess actions as precise as possible, by using `originId` or a precise `filter` to only target the schemas and source entities you actually need to reprocess.
+Because of that, it's important to make your reprocess actions as precise as possible, by using `originId` or a precise `filter` so you only target the schemas and source entities you actually need to reprocess.
 :::